easybase/easybase-react/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 React and React Native compatible library for use with Easybase.
-Note that this serverless platform works with a **free** account. `easybase-react` can be used with a table's REACT integration or with a Project.
+This serverless platform works with a **free** account. `easybase-react` can be used with a table's REACT integration or with a Project.
 In the latter case, this package provides functions for managing user authentication.
 Documentation for this project can be found [here](#useEasybase).

 | REACT Integration                | Project                    |